Administration for Children and Families, Office of Community Services.

 Results or Benefits Expected

 Identify the results and benefits to be derived.
 For example, describe the population to be served by the program and the number of new jobs that will be targeted to the target population.
-Explain how the project will reach the targeted population, how it will benefit participants including how it will Start Printed Page 28926support individuals to become more economically self-sufficient.
+Explain how the project will reach the targeted population, how it will benefit participants including how it will support individuals to become more economically self-sufficient.

 Outline a plan of action which describes the scope and detail of how the proposed work will be accomplished.
 Account for all functions or activities identified in the application.
 Cite factors which might accelerate or decelerate the work and state your reason for taking the proposed approach rather than others.
 Describe any unusual features of the project such as design or technological innovations, reductions in cost or time, or extraordinary social and community involvement.